 Here at Hnry, we’re thrilled to announce the launch of our annual award, aimed at New Zealand’s freelance and contractor community, with $25,000 of prize money up for grabs.

-The Hnry Awards will aim to recognise talented, self-employed individuals who want to share their experiences of freelancing, contracting, and gig working.
+The Hnry Awards will aim to recognise talented, self-employed individuals who want to share their experiences of freelancing and contracting.
 Challenged with a month to submit a piece of work around a theme – ‘what does independent earning mean to you?’ – entrants have creative choice over their submissions, which can range from songs and videos, to illustrations, designs and sculptures.
 Submissions open on February 24th and close on March 21st 2020; a panel of judges made up of industry experts will name the 10 finalists on March 30th, with public voting to decide the top three.
 The winner will be announced on April 21st, to coincide with World Creativity and Innovation Day.

 James Fuller, Hnry CEO, says the award will give independent earners a chance to win some financial freedom as well as showcase their work and raise awareness for the industry as a whole.